jacekkoziarski/Personal_Website/content/publication/O'Connor, Frederick, Koziarski, Baker, & Kosoralo (2021)/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "*International Journal of Police Science and Management,* OnlineFirst"
+publication: "*Policing: A Journal of Policy and Practice,* Forthcoming"
 publication_short: ""

-abstract: Volunteers have always played a prominent role in policing.
-Although known by many names worldwide, auxiliary police in Canada are one particular group of formalized volunteers that have received little research attention.
-Therefore, through an exploratory survey utilizing both closed and open-ended questions, this article adds to the literature on volunteer police by focusing on how auxiliary members perceived their safety at a police service located in Canada.
-The findings show how auxiliary members’ perceptions of safety were intricately connected to their uniforms, received trainings, and associated accoutrements.
-More specifically we find that these key elements act as symbols connecting auxiliary members to the extended police family and when they are absent members can feel distanced.
-Further, safety concerns were expressed as a result of such distancing.
-The implications of these findings are discussed.
+abstract: Policing has become a shared endeavour amongst a variety of community stakeholders.
+Citizens are expected to take on a more active role in securing their own safety.
+Volunteers are one particular group that has been marshalled to become an essential part of policing.
+In Canada, volunteers work alongside police officers as auxiliary members and assist in a wide range of activities, such as victim support, safety campaigns, community events, and patrol.
+Despite auxiliary members actively participating in policing duties, we know little about their experiences or motivations for volunteering.
+This article presents the results of a survey conducted with auxiliary police personnel at a police service in Canada and discusses their roles and tasks, perceived quality of and ways to improve their experiences, and motivations to volunteer.
+We conclude by discussing how police services could enhance auxiliary members’ experiences and better integrate this group into regular police officer recruitment efforts.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.